-With iPadOS 14.4, it is quite possible to use Apple Pencil with Figma via Figurative, an iOS app that supports Apple Pencil as an input device.
-This article covers what I’ve learned and some of the workarounds you’ll need to employ to improve performance.
+With iPadOS 14.6, it is quite possible to use Apple Pencil with Figma via Figurative, an iOS app that supports Apple Pencil as an input device.
+This article covers what I’ve learned.

 It Starts With Figurative

-In iPadOS 14.4, the Apple Pencil 2 will fail if you try in any browser (Safari, Chrome for iPad, etc.) Don’t even bother.
-Get Figurative.
+In iPadOS 14.6, the Apple Pencil 2 will fail if you try in Safari.

 Figurative treats the Apple Pencil 2 as an input device.
-Tap to click and drag to resize.
+Tap to click and drag to move and resize.
 It’s very intuitive.

 A menu of frequently used commands sits in the lower corner of the app.
 Having commands such as “Delete” and “Duplicate” easily accessible is very useful for pencil users.

 To maximize your drawing real estate, consider making one of your commands “Show/Hide UI” for a clean drawing slate.

 Because iPadOS supports multiple keyboard types, consider using the compact one when using Figurative.
 Even better, use dictation if your environment allows.
 This will make typing in text faster.

 Figurative seems to know the difference between the Apple Pencil and your fingers, so you can pan and zoom, then use the Apple Pencil to draw and edit.
 Like other iPad apps, it does a pretty good job at palm canceling.

 However, to actually draw freehand in Figurative—that requires Figma’s pencil tool.
 You can draw lines and shapes fairly easily.
 Figma even applies a smoothing effect to a line once you stop drawing, which is nice.
 Line corners are rounded by default, so drawings look like, well, drawings.